scaleoutsystems/fedn/README.rst

 FEDn Studio - From development to FL in production:

 -  Secure deployment of server-side / control-plane on Kubernetes.
--  UI with dashboards for orchestrating experiments and visualizing results
+-  UI with dashboards for orchestrating FL experiments and for visualizing results
 -  Team features - collaborate with other users in shared project workspaces.
 -  Features for the trusted-third party: Manage access to the FL network, FL clients and training progress.
 -  REST API for handling experiments/jobs.
 -  View and export logging and tracing information.
 -  Public cloud, dedicated cloud and on-premise deployment options.

-Available clients:
+Available client APIs:

 - Python client (this repository)
 - C++ client (`FEDn C++ client <https://github.com/scaleoutsystems/fedn-cpp-client>`__)